Greek PM says when banks will open depends on when deal ratified

 The deal safeguards stability of banking system and deposits and, if ratified, will send a message to markets that Greece will no longer have a debt problem, he said in an interview with public broadcaster ERT.

-Tsipras said he believes banks will need 10 to 15 billion euros to be recapitalised.
+Tsipras said he believes banks will need 10 to 15 billion euros to be recapitalized.
 He said the European Central Bank was gradually moving to raise emergency liquidity funding for Greek banks.